sparshrex/EzyMetrics-Dashboard/README.md

 - **Lead Management**: View and manage leads with a modal for detailed lead information.
 - **Analytics**: Visualized metrics and performance data using `Chart.js`.
 - **Reports**: Export data into CSV format for easy report generation.
+- **Responsive Design**: Fully responsive and optimized UI that works seamlessly across all screen sizes (mobile, tablet, laptop, desktop), ensuring a great user experience on any device.

 ## Table of Contents